ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     C7 C7 C7 C7 / F7 F7 C7 C7 / G7 G7 C7 C7

-If we are **not** being "simple", then get a random chord from that list, possibly transpose it, and finally get the notes that define the chord.
+If we are **not** being `simple`, then get a random chord from that list, possibly transpose it, and finally get the notes that define the chord.

             my $chord = $opts{simple} ? $pool[0] : $pool[ int rand @pool ];
             my $new_chord = transposition($transpose, $chord, $md);